ztyyLV/web-twain-docs/info/api/Addon_Camera.md

   element?: HTMLDivElement, //Bind the element or element id.
                             //After binding, display the video in the specified element, otherwise, display the video in full screen. deviceId?: string,
-  maxDocuments?: number,       //The maximum number of documents to be scanned enableBorderDetection?: boolean,  // Whether to enable border detection.
+  maxDocuments?: number,       //The maximum number of documents for current scan enableBorderDetection?: boolean,  // Whether to enable border detection.
 The default value is true. fullScreen?: boolean,   //Whether to display the video in full screen.
 The default value is false. polygonStyle?:{      //The sytle of the auto detect border.